 Selma Blair's diamond-shaped face is one of the easiest to spot.
 As you can see from this picture, her forehead and chin come to a subtle point, and the widest part of her face is right across the middle of her cheekbones.
 As such, a side part with soft waves softens her sharp bone structure.

 Brazilian model and designer Camila Alves puts her thick curls on display with a deep side part and lots of natural volume at the root.
 If you have fine hair, don't worry, because volume is easy enough to fake if you have the right product.
 For us, that's OGX Bodifying + Bamboo Fiber Full Root Boosting Spray Mousse ($7).

-Scarlett Johansson has been wearing her hair in a short bob for a minute now.
-As we know, short hair looks amazing against diamond-shaped faces, and hers is no exception.
-We love the Old Hollywood glamour vibe we get from her refined waves.
+Short hair looks amazing against diamond-shaped faces, as Serena Williams proves with her piecey waves.
 "A chin-length bob is a good style to help soften out the jawline, and it is always flattering on an angular face," Thompson says.